livelyvinay4u/GrindGlowElite/README.md

 # GrindGlowElite
-This repo is created to capture code and other details re.
-GrindGlowElite affiliate portal
+This repo captures code and other details re.
+GrindGlowElite affiliate portal.